paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-062-african-elephant-conservation.md

 **(f) Project reporting** Each entity that receives assistance under this section shall provide such periodic reports to the Director of the United States Fish and Wildlife Service as the Director considers relevant and appropriate.
 Each report shall include all information requested by the Director for evaluating the progress and success of the project.

+**(g) Multiyear grants**

+(1) **Authorization** — The Secretary may award to a person who is otherwise eligible for a grant under this section a multiyear grant of up to 5 years to carry out a project that the person demonstrates is an effective, long-term conservation strategy for African elephants and the habitat of African elephants.

+(2) **Effect** — Nothing in this subsection precludes the Secretary from awarding a grant on an annual basis.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (g).
+Pub.
+L. 118–159 added subsec. (g).

 2007—Subsec. (c).
 Pub.
 L. 110–132, struck out “and to each country within which the project is proposed to be conducted” before period at end in second sentence.

 2002—Subsec. (a).
 Pub.
 L. 107–111, § 6(a)(1), struck out “African Elephant Conservation” before “Fund”.